mattmar/rasterdiv_chapter10_UseR/README.md

-# Chapter 10: The rasterdiv package for measuring diversity from space
+# Chapter: The rasterdiv package for measuring diversity from space

 Author: Matteo Marcantonio
 Date: 2025-06-18